I live in north Fife, near vibrant and creative Dundee.

 Having studied Biological Imaging in Derby I worked in both medical and forensic photography.
 Detail, texture, fragility and the infinite beauty of nature interest me.
 I am currently making cyanotype prints, both from objects and digital negatives.
 I've also recently been experimenting with the argyrotype process, lumens and photograms.
 Making, as well as taking, photographs.
 I have made the move from analogue to digital but am old-fashioned at heart and love to make a print in the darkroom, or in the sun.

-I regularly run workshops in the cyanotype process (sunprinting) with adults and young artists as well as pinhole camera workshops.
-See News & Events page
+I regularly run workshops in the cyanotype process with adults and young artists as well as pinhole camera workshops.
+See exhibitions and workshops page.

-I work with Museums, having collaborated with Bell Pettigrew Museum in St Andrews University, Scottish Fisheries Museum, Brechin Townhouse Museum, Perth Museum and Gallery and Dundee Heritage Trust (exhibition planned for 2019)
+I work with Museums, having collaborated with Bell Pettigrew Museum in St Andrews University, Scottish Fisheries Museum, Brechin Townhouse Museum, Perth Museum and Gallery and Dundee Heritage Trust.

 Photographs in Woodlanders; Life in Britain's Forests, published by Saraband.